Rylan-Meilutis/Nozzle-Filament-Post-Processor/README.md

 ## Usage

 ### Windows

+### You may need to whitelist the exe in your antivirus software, as it is not signed and because I use pyinstaller to create the exe, it may be flagged as a false positive.
+#### if you are paranoid about running the exe, you can either build it from source (instructions coming soon) or use the python script.

 Download the postprocessor.zip file found in the release.
 Unzip the folder and double click the <code>setup-postprocessor-exe.bat</code> file if you are going to run use the provided exe or
 <code>setup-postprocessor-python.bat</code> if you plan on running the python code.